Don’t just settle for that Hard Rock Cozumel t-shirt! (unless you’re into 80s retro…)

 I have bought several hammocks for our home here in Cozumel (and they get a lot of use), and also for friends and family members back in the U.S.

-The hammocks you’ll find here are relatively small and wonderfully colorful, very light to pack, and pretty easy to hand wash and line dry from time to time.
+The Mayan hammocks you’ll find in Cozumel are relatively small and wonderfully colorful, very light to pack, and pretty easy to hand wash and line dry from time to time.

 By the way, if you’re interested in other deep traditions and roots of Mayan culture here, be sure to visit Cozumel’s Mayan ruins and the newly renovated Museum of the Isla.